Remarks on symmetric fusion categories of low rank in positive characteristic: Bounds for the ranks of symmetric fusion categories

 \section{Bounds for the ranks of symmetric fusion categories}

-In this section we prove our two main results concerning the ranks of non super Tannakian symmetric fusion categories.
+In this section we prove our two main results concerning the ranks of non-super-Tannakian symmetric fusion categories.
 Throughout this section, we assume $\operatorname{char}(\textbf k)=p\geq 5$.
 Let $z=e^{2\pi i/p}$ be a primitive $p$-th root of unity.
 Recall that we denote by $\mathbb Q(z)$ the field extension generated by $z$ over $\mathbb Q$.

 Let $\mathcal C$ be a symmetric fusion category and consider its Verlinde fiber functor $F:\mathcal C\to \Ver_p$.
 Recall that by \cite[Proposition 3.3]{O2} we have an equivalence of symmetric fusion categories